TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         for all disks whether you've specified or not as a means to determine the size of the zvol.

+        Important: size is required when you don't include image_uuid for a disk and not allowed when you do.

         type: integer (size in MiB)
         vmtype: KVM
         listable: yes (see above)